 about the author

-Nate Mara is a Senior Software Engineer at OneSignal, where he writes high-performance Rust code full time.
-He has been using Rust since before the release of version 1.0, and has created multiple Rust libraries designed to be integrated into existing production applications.
+Lily Mara is a Senior Software Engineer at OneSignal, where she writes high-performance Rust code full time.
+She has been using Rust since before the release of version 1.0, and has created multiple Rust libraries designed to be integrated into existing production applications.

 customers also reading